-Young and middle-aged people, barely sick with covid-19, are dying from strokes
+Young and middle-aged people, barely sick with covid-19, are dying of strokes

 There was one report out of Wuhan, China, that showed that some hospitalized patients had experienced strokes, with many being seriously ill and elderly.
 But the linkage was considered more of “a clinical hunch by a lot of really smart people,” said Sherry H-Y Chou, a University of Pittsburgh Medical Center neurologist and critical care doctor.

 Now for the first time, three large U.S. medical centers are preparing to publish data on the stroke phenomenon.
-The numbers are small, only a few dozen per location, but they provide new insights into what the virus does to our bodies.
+There are only a few dozen cases per location, but they provide new insights into what the virus does to our bodies.

-A stroke, which is a sudden interruption the blood supply, is a complex problem with numerous causes and presentations.
+A stroke, which is a sudden interruption of the blood supply, is a complex problem with numerous causes and presentations.
 It can be caused by heart problems, clogged arteries due to cholesterol, even substance abuse.
 Mini-strokes often don’t cause permanent damage and can resolve on their own within 24 hours.
 But bigger ones can be catastrophic.

 The analyses suggest coronavirus patients are mostly experiencing the deadliest type of stroke.
 Known as large vessel occlusions, or LVOs, they can obliterate large parts of the brain responsible for movement, speech and decision-making in one blow because they are in the main blood-supplying arteries.